Last updated Monday, June 30th at 12:00 PM EST

 We are standing by our decision not to cancel, but in consideration of the health, safety, and wellbeing of our members and crew, we think that holding a large face-to-face event, even if it were possible would be irresponsible.

-On Schedule: Gen Con, July 30th-August 2nd
+Moving Online: Gen Con, July 30th-August 2nd

 Canceled: MCM Comic Con Manchester, August 1st-2nd